Kailari/kokonaisuus-book/src/chapter_0.md

 positions[3] += velocities[3];
 ```

-If we knew we would always have just four entities, this would be fine, but as this does not scale very well, we will need to do better than that.
-Let's write part of that snippet again, but this time with Rust's iterators:
+If we knew we would always have just four entities, this would be fine, but as this does not scale very well.
+We are required to do better than that.
+Let's write that again, but this time with Rust's *iterators*:
 ```rust
 fn main() {
     // ...